Environmental migration? An overview of the literature: Conclusions

 \section{Conclusions}

-Environmental change and human migration will continue to characterize the global system in the years to come.
-The analysis offered in the paper sheds some new light on the very heterogeneous results in the estimates of the existing relationship between the two phenomena reported in empirical economic essays in the last twenty years.
+The present meta-analysis, aimed to systematically review and synthesize the empirical evidence on the relationship between environmental change and human migration, suggests that while there is a small, positive, and significant effect of slow- and rapid-onset environmental variables on migration, the heterogeneity of results in the existing economic literature highlights the need for a nuanced understanding of the causes and effects of environmental migration, as well as the specific characteristics of the places and populations involved.

-The sample collected through a systematic review of the literature, the bibliometric analysis, and the community detection on the citation-based network of essays, highlights the absence of a uniform and cohesive literature.
-The too many different characteristics in terms of object of analysis, methodology and mediating covariates renders the meta-analytic average effect estimates just a first approximation of the quantitative evidence of the literature.
-The small, positive, and significant effect of slow- and rapid-onset variables on migration, can barely be considered a consensual outcome.
-The high level of heterogeneity in the four clusters of papers that compose the economic literature on environmental migration tells us that the contributions in each cluster are conditionally converging towards a different average effect, indicating that the estimates obtained by the meta-analysis on the entire sample must be examined taking into account the specificities of every group of studies.
+If a key function of meta-analysis is to challenge and test the results of empirical studies, our study provides important insights that can inform both researchers and policymakers on the relationship between human migration and environmental changes or shocks.
+Specifically, our findings suggest that a more nuanced and context-specific understanding of environmental migration is needed.
+Future research could profit from our work by exploring the average effect of specific environmental shocks, such as droughts or floods, and the important role of mediating factors that influence the decision to migrate, such as specific economic and social conditions.

-All this calls for a group-by-group analysis of the link between environmental change and migration, and a greater effort by scholars and institutions in validating existing studies.
+The paper also offers an encompassing methodology for the empirical analysis of very heterogeneous outcomes of a research field.
+The sample collected through a systematic review of the literature, the bibliometric analysis, the construction of a co-citation network and the community detection on the structure of the network of essays, allow the inspection of a scientific area also in absence of a uniform and cohesive literature.
+In the case of environmental migration, the too many different characteristics in terms of object of analysis, empirical strategy, and mediating covariates render the meta-analytic average effect estimates just a first approximation of the quantitative evidence of the literature.